julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, May 29, 2025.
+Friday, May 30, 2025.
 Quote of the day:

-> "Practical dreamers never quit." - Bruce Lee
+> "If all the economists were laid end to end, they'd never reach a conclusion." - George Bernard Shaw